RB-DesignTech/aimshreemvfx/README.md

 # Curio Flex Lab

-A funky, neon, orange-forward playground for experimenting with Curio Flex image remixes and Curio Flex Video renders powered by Curio Flex services...
+A funky, neon, orange-forward playground for experimenting with Curio Flex image remixes and Curio Flex Video renders powered by Curio Flex services.

 ## 1. Bootstrap the project